Grave 101

 Myer Fisher was a watchmaker who came originally from Poland.
 Myer and his wife Jesse, whose matching grave lies next to his, arrived in Bath in the 1830s.

-The 1833 Bath Street Directory lists Myer Fishel, Silversmith at 6 New Bond Street.
-However, on 2 July 1835 the Bath Chronicle carried a report of a 'Daring Burglary and extensive robbery at the dwelling house of Mr Fishel, Jeweller, of Walcot Buildings'.
+The 1833 Bath Street Directory lists Myer Fishel, silversmith at 6 New Bond Street.
+However, on 2 July 1835 the Bath Chronicle carried a report of a ‘Daring Burglary and extensive robbery at the dwelling house of Mr Fishel, Jeweller, of Walcot Buildings’.
 The thieves crossed the river in a boat and tied ladders together to reach the drawing room window.
 Watches and jewellery to the value of £100 were stolen.

 The family stayed in Bath and a few years later in 1839 the Bath City Directory lists Myer Fishel as a Watchmaker and Optician in Broad Street.
 By 1846 he is listed as a Watchmaker and Optician at 1 New Broad Street Place and by 1858 as a Watchmaker and Antiquarian at 4 Upper Walls.
-The same directory lists Jessie at the same address as a 'wardrobe dealer'.

 The census records that their five children were all born in Somerset; Morris in 1832, Elizabeth in 1834, Samuel in 1835, Louis in 1836 and Amelia in 1838.

-Myer Fishel died aged 83 in Bath - from the Bath Chronicle death notices of Thu 10 Oct 1861 p5: Oct 5., at his residence, M. Fishel, aged 80.
+Myer Fishel died aged 83 in Bath of apoplexy (ie a stroke) – from the Bath Chronicle death notices of Thursday 10 October 1861 p5: ‘Oct 5., at his residence, M. Fishel, aged 80’.
+Solomon Wolfe, the second reader at the Bath Synagogue, was present at his death.

-In 1847 'two little urchins' were convicted of stealing a silver-plated cup from Myer Fishel; in 1847 a thief was committed to trial for stealing a silver skewer, which he offered for sale to Mrs Fischel who detained it as she thought it was stolen; in 1850, Samuel is accused and acquitted of stealing two silver spoons from Mr R Solomons; in 1853 Samuel is assaulted in Upper Borough Walls and in 1852 Louis was fined 2s 6p (13p) for committing assault.
-In 1853 Mr Fishel was summoned for the recovery of 11s 6p (58p) for commission on the sale on a piano and 1856 Mrs Fishel is summoned for non payment of 2s (10p) for a bonnet (payment was subsequently made).
+In 1850 his son Samuel then aged 15 was accused and acquitted of stealing two silver spoons from Mr R Solomons; in 1853 Samuel was assaulted in Upper Borough Walls and in 1852 his son Louis then aged 15 was fined 2s 6d for committing assault.
+In 1853 Mr Fishel was summoned for the recovery of 11s 6d for commission on the sale on a piano and 1856 Mrs Fishel is summoned for non payment of 2s for a bonnet (payment was subsequently made).

 Census records

-Kingsmead St
+1841 Kingsmead St Bath

 Name | Age